gaoliyao/gaoliyao.github.io/index.md

 layout: default
 ---

-I am currently a student at Paul G. Allen School of Computer Science & Engineering, Universty of Washington.
-I'm recently working with Prof. [J. Nathan Kutz](https://amath.washington.edu/people/j-nathan-kutz) on sparse regression and deep learning methods for physical equations discovery.
-Besides, I'm very fortunate that I've been instructed by Prof. [Guang Lin](https://www.math.purdue.edu/~lin491/), Prof. [Yi-An Ma](https://sites.google.com/view/yianma/home), and Prof. [Wei Zhu](https://people.math.umass.edu/~zhu/).
+I am currently a PhD student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I'm currently working with Prof. [J. Nathan Kutz](https://amath.washington.edu/people/j-nathan-kutz) on sparse regression and deep learning methods for equation discovery.

-My research interests lie in statistical learning theory, bayesian statistics, bayesian deep learning.
-My passion lies in utilizing theoretically justified methods to tackle real-world problems.
+My research interests lie in deep learning, statistical learning theory, and bayesian methods.
 I love to develop generalizable and interpretable learning frameworks that not only address practical challenges but also contribute to our understanding of the natural world.
 My ultimate goal is to employ these methods to solve complex real-world problems in nature.

 <!--**Research Interests:** Learning theory, Bayesian deep learning, Generalization Issues for Deep Neural Networks.-->